 BACK TO FUTURE - II

-In January Seçil Yaylali and Jenny Berntsson delivered workshops over 3 days with 93 preschool pedagogues from Farsta.
-The workshops drew inspiration from the book Katitzi by Katarina Taikon which focuses on how to bring politics into the lives of children through storytelling.
-The workshops also included a presentation by Hans Caldaras a Roma activist which shared his personal experience of growing up in Sweden without a home.
-These contributions created a framework for Yaylali and Berntsson to share pedagogic methods of narration and collective collaging; tools the pedagogues could return to their preschools with, and use to address these political questions.
+Seçil Yaylali and Jenny Berntsson delivered a series of workshops at Stockholm’s Moderna Musset with 93 preschool pedagogues from the neighborhood that were inspired by Katarina Taikon’s book Katitzi, which focuses on how to bring politics into the lives of children through storytelling.
+The workshops also included a presentation by Hans Caldaras, a Roma activist who shared his personal experience of growing up in Sweden without a home.
+These contributions created a framework for the artists to share pedagogic methods of narration and collective collaging; tools that the pedagogues could return to their preschools and use to address these political questions.

 Children then created human-shaped artworks with their teachers, which were combined by the artists and exhibited at Konsthall C; during the show each involved institute visited the space to participate in a workshop held by the artists, where preschoolers were asked to display their creations at the gallery, having the chance to reshape and modify the arrangement of the installation according to their preferences.